glue-viz/glue/doc/customizing_guide/customization.rst

     qt_client.lazy_add('my_qt_viewer')

-With this in place, the ``setup`` in your plugin will only get called if the Qt data viewers are needed, but you will avoid unecessarily importing Qt if you only want to access ``glue.core``.
+With this in place, the ``setup`` in your plugin will only get called if the Qt data viewers are needed, but you will avoid unnecessarily importing Qt if you only want to access ``glue.core``.